InterLinked1/chan_sip/README.md

 #### To-Do List

-- Add `chan_sip`'s unit tests once they are removed: https://gerrit.asterisk.org/c/testsuite/+/19612
+- Actually run `chan_sip`'s unit tests as part of the CI.
+Currently disabled as SIPP 3.5.2 doesn't compile on the Ubuntu GitHub runner.

 - The usecallmanager patches are not currently incorporated here because they present a huge merge conflict.